-Some clients address the issue of confidentiality straight away, and when this happens the counsellor has an ideal opportunity to discuss the concept and clarify any limitations which may have to be stated.
+Some clients address the issue of confidentiality straight away; when this happens, the counsellor has an ideal opportunity to discuss the concept and clarify any limitations that may have to be stated.
 Those clients who do not address the subject of confidentiality may be reluctant to do so for fear of questioning the counsellor's professionalism.
-When this is the case, it is important not to assume that such clients are disinterested or unaware of the issue.
-They may simply be waiting for the counsellor to provide the necessary information, and if it is not provided they may lose faith fairly quickly.
-Sometimes absolute confidentiality cannot be guaranteed in counselling, and when this is the case clients should be aware of any limitations to it.
-The current (2009) BACP Ethical Principles of Counselling and Psychotherapy address the subject of confidentiality and stress that all aspects of the counselling contract should be explicit for clients and 'any disclosure of confidential information conditional on the consent of the person concerned.'
-This means, in effect, that clients should be told if confidential information relating to them is to be disclosed by a counsellor.
-There are certain situations where clients reveal information which, because of the guidelines laid down by a particular counselling agency or organisation cannot remain confidential.
-These usually include some of the following:
+When this is the case, it is important not to assume that such clients are disinterested, or unaware of the issue.
+They may simply be waiting for the counsellor to provide the necessary information; if it is not provided, they may lose faith very quickly.
+Sometimes absolute confidentiality cannot be guaranteed in counselling, and when this is the case, clients should be aware of the limitations to it.
+The current BACP Ethical Framework for Good Practice in Counselling and Psychotherapy addresses the subject of confidentiality and stresses that client information should be protected, except in 'exceptional circumstances' (BACP, 2013: 6).
+Exceptional circumstances include urgent and serious situations, such as threats of harm to self, or others, by a client.
+In addition, confidential information about clients may be pooled in situations where helpers work closely together, but even here clients must be informed about (and agree to) this practice.
+There are certain situations where clients reveal information which, because of the guidelines stated by a particular counselling agency or organisation, cannot remain confidential.
+These usually include some of the following situations in which a client:

-- a client threatens to injure another person - a client discloses information about abuse of children - a client expresses suicidal tendencies - a client develops severe mental illness.
+- threatens to injure another person or group of people - discloses information about abuse of children - expresses suicidal tendencies - develops severe mental illness.

-In describing the provision of good standards of care and practice, the BACP (2009) also highlights the importance of supervision when counsellors are faced with conflicting responsibilities.
-These conflicting responsibilities sometimes concern clients and other people or society in general, who may be affected by them.
+In describing the provision of good standards of care and practice, the BACP (2013) also highlights the importance of supervision when counsellors are faced with conflicting responsibilities.
+These conflicting responsibilities sometimes concern clients and other people, or society in general, who might be affected by them.
 Consultation through supervision is a mandatory part of good counselling practice, but it is especially important in situations where client confidentiality is questioned.

-Perhaps the most important point to make about limitations to absolute confidentiality is that counsellors should be fully aware of guidelines pertaining to these within their own organisations.
+Perhaps the most important point to make about limitations to absolute confidentiality is that counsellors should be fully aware of guidelines pertaining to it within their organisations.
 Counsellors who are thus informed are in a better position to deal with emergencies as they arise.
-Occasionally aspects of confidentiality are far from clear cut, even when guidelines have been stated, and in these instances supervision can help the counsellor to get a clearer picture of what needs to be done.
-Later in this chapter we shall look at supervision in more detail.
-It should be added here, though, that clients should be told about supervision too, and given an assurance that their identity will not be revealed through it.
+Occasionally aspects of confidentiality are far from clear cut, even where guidelines have been stated; in these instances, supervision can help the counsellor to get a clearer picture of what needs to be done.
+Later in this chapter, we shall look at supervision in more detail.
+It should be added here, though, that clients should be told about supervision, too, and given an assurance that their identity will not be revealed through it.
 When absolute confidentiality cannot be guaranteed to clients, they should be told this as soon as possible in the counselling process.
 The following case study highlights this point.

-CASE STUDY Confidentiality
+Confidentiality